Frequently Asked Mexico Car Insurance Questions

 Liability car insurance covers damages to other person(s) or property resulting from an accident you cause.
 It is the minimum required when driving in Mexico.
 Your vehicle is not covered with this policy.

 Full coverage car insurance includes liability coverage, plus physical damage and theft coverage for your vehicle.
-Mexpro's full coverage premium policies also provide partial theft and vandalism coverage, higher liability limits, lower deductibles, gap coverage, uninsured motorist deductible waiver, U.S. labor labor rates, and MexVisit® travel, medical, roadside, & personal legal assistance coverage.
+Mexpro's premium full coverage policies also provide partial theft and vandalism coverage, higher liability limits, lower deductibles, gap coverage, uninsured motorist deductible waiver, U.S. labor rates, and MexVisit® travel, medical, roadside, & personal legal assistance coverage.

 Can I get a full coverage Mexico Tourist Auto policy if I only have liability in the U.S. or Canada?